-When setting up the communication structure, one has to find, for each non-independent master d.o.f. i, all those slave d.o.f.s on other processes that are globally identical to i.
+When setting up the communication structure, one has to find, for each non-independent master i, all those slaves on other processes that are globally identical to i.
 Certain master types match with certain slave types, see Table 1, forming three distinct pairs of master-slave relations.
 To restore a certain consistency level, at least one of these relations requires an update.